stephmugo/airbnb-clone-project/README.md

 DevOps Engineer: Manages deployment, monitoring, and scaling of backend services, ensuring high availability and performance.

 QA Engineer: Tests backend functionalities to ensure they meet quality standards and perform reliably under various conditions.

+## Tech Stack
+Django: A Python web framework used for building secure and scalable RESTful APIs.

+Django REST Framework: Provides tools for creating and managing RESTful APIs with support for CRUD operations.

+PostgreSQL: A relational database for storing user, property, booking, and payment data.

+GraphQL: Enables flexible and efficient data querying, reducing over- or under-fetching of data.

+Celery: Handles asynchronous tasks like sending notifications or processing payments.

+Redis: Supports caching and session management to improve performance.

+Docker: Ensures consistent development and deployment environments through containerization.

+CI/CD Pipelines: Automates testing and deployment to streamline development and ensure code quality.